09, May 2023 | CJP Team

 In his speeches, given at two separate events, the speaker has made misinformed and offensive claims against the minority community, made religiously derogatory and communal statements.
 In the first video, Singh can be seen addressing a crowd at a rally organised for BJP Candidate Shri Rajkumar Patil in the Sedam Assembly Constituency of Karnataka.
 At the said rally, the serial hate-speaker said that “Even Raavan saw a dream- to trap Lord Hanuman.
 But what did our Hanuman do?
 They put fire to the whole of Lanka.
 These Congress party members are also the illegal children of Raavan.”
 Targeting the Muslim community, Singh also said, “A lot of the people say that the Muslims will not vote for Modi in these elections.
 To those Muslims, I want to just remind them that this is the same Modi that has saved the honour of your sisters and daughters by banning Triple Talaq in India.
 Before Modi had brought in the issue of Triple Talaq, your sisters and daughters had to suffer through Halala.
 You should be grateful that he saved you honour.”

 CJP is dedicated to finding and bringing to light instances of Hate Speech, so that the bigots propagating these venomous ideas can be unmasked and brought to justice.
 To learn more about our campaign against hate speech, please become a member.
 To support our initiatives, please donate now!

-The entire complaint can be read here (English and Hindi):
+The complete complaint can be read here: